-Advance Moves can save you time and money when it comes to Moving to Kuwait.
-We can give you an instant online quick quote for your removal to Kuwait or anywhere in the world, which is then backed up by up to 5 free quotes from moving companies specially selected from our list of agents and partners to cover your area and requirements.
-You then have the choice of selecting the mover and quotation that is best for you, saving both time and money in obtaining a competitive removals quotation.Read more about removals from UK to Dubai
+Advance Moves can save you time and money when it comes to Moving to Kuwait in 2022.
+We can give you an instant online quick quote for your removal to Kuwait or anywhere in the world, which is then backed up by up to 5 or 6 free quotes from moving companies specially selected from our list of agents and partners to cover your area and requirements.
+You then have the choice of selecting the mover and quotation that is best for you, saving both time and money in obtaining a competitive removals quotation in 2022.Read more about removals from UK to Dubai

 Around 8,000 British nationals live in Kuwait and a further 10,000 visit each year.
 Many people move to Kuwait because of the economic prosperity and a very good standard of living, and many expats can find a great job in Kuwait.
 Almost everyone is attracted by the high salaries and no taxes to be paid.
 The reason for Kuwait’s success is the oil industry.
 Income from oil gives Kuwait the chance to invest in the public education system and development in all sectors so it has a prosperous infrastructure.
 Moving to Kuwait after Brexit has not changed anything.